-Flooding sends alligators north into farmland
+Flooding sends alligators into farmland

 (CNN)When it comes to flooding, the problems most people think about are washed-out roads and underwater homes.

-But after recent high water in nearby rivers, a family in Northeast Arkansas stumbled upon a 9-foot alligator out of its natural habitat -- in their rice field.
+But after rainstorms in Missouri and Iowa caused nearby rivers to rise, a family in Northeast Arkansas stumbled upon a 9-foot alligator far from its natural habitat -- in their rice field.

 Frank Pierce and his family told CNN affiliate WMC-TV that they found the massive gator basking in the sun on Thursday.
 The family lives about 90 miles from the Mississippi River and in the same county as one of its tributaries, the White River.